-Parental misconceptions about antibiotics linked to poor health literacy levels in Latino populationFebruary 4th, 2013 in Medications /
+Parental misconceptions about antibiotics linked to poor health literacy levels in Latino populationFebruary 4, 2013 in Medicine & Health / Medications

 In the first study of its kind, researchers at the Columbia University School of Nursing have established that poor health literacy among Latino parents is associated with a poor understanding of the proper use antibiotics, particularly for upper respiratory infections (URIs), which can lead to an increase in antimicrobial resistance.